 3. Sales Force Automation – track sales opportunities, pipeline reports, quotes & contracts

-4. Customer Service – support tickets, issues tasks & escalation
+4. Customer Service – support tickets, issues tasks, escalation, & project management

 Overlay features include email integration, mobile app, workflow automation, email and business intelligence.
 You may not need all these features and functions today, but if your goal is to grow your company, you will need these options at some point.
 And rather than looking for a good solution now and then do the same research again later, find one that will work for you long-term.